Inverallochy and Cairnbulg

 then passed to the Frasers from 1375 until 1666.
 The current construction is a late 19th-century re-build following a century of abandonment and dereliction.

 Well-established fishing communities were in place in the area by the early 16th century, but after an epidemic of cholera in the 1860s wiped out the "collections of huts next to which fishing boats were dragged out of reach of the tide", planned fishing settlements were recreated at Inverallochy and the twinned village Cairnbulg.
 As a result of this planning, within 20 years over 200 boats were based here, although in recent years this has dwindled to almost zero as larger, commercial operations became focused on the nearby ports of Fraserburgh and Peterhead.

 Cairnbulg railway station was opened on 1 July 1903.
 It was originally named Inverallochy, but was renamed on 1 September, two months after it opened.
 The station closed in 1965.
 Philorth Bridge Halt was located near the Water of Philorth at the entrance to Cairnbulg Castle.

-Owing to the close proximity of the villages to one another, the name Invercairn has in recent years become used on a local basis to represent both.
+Owing to the close proximity of the villages to one another, the name Invercairn has in recent years become used on a local basis to represent both, such as in Invercairn Gala and Invercairn Utd FC.